Google Workspace for Education offers 2 categories of Google services:

 For accounts that didn't select one of the 3 options above, Google disabled the Additional Services on their domain on August 1, 2017.

 Once you’ve made your selection, the interstitial page is locked and you can't edit it.
-You can, however, view the page to see which decision you’ve made.
+However, you can view the page to see which decision you’ve made.

 - If your Additional Services were forcibly disabled on August 1, 2017, you can still re-enable any or all of these services again yourself manually.
 For new services that Google enables, please see New Products settings on the Admin console Company Profile page.

-- If Google Play is disabled, as a Google Workspace for Education administrator, you can still send Android apps to managed Chromebooks.
+- If Google Play is disabled, admins can still send Android apps to managed Chromebooks.
 Learn more about turning Google Play on or off for users.

 |Terms||Google Workspace for Education Privacy Notice|